MaRuifeng/RTC-WorkItem-Slack-Bot/README.md

 # Configuration

 Set the following environment variables in the Dockerfile.
-Not that the Slack bot token and webhook url should be kept in secret and shall never be exposed in source code.
+Not that the RTC password, Slack bot token and webhook url should be kept in secret and shall never be exposed in source code.

 `RTC_REPO` - URI of the RTC repository.